secretstartups/handbook/people-group/learning-and-development/index.html.md

 ## Learning Initiatives

-The L&D team host and organize multiple [learning initiatives](/handbook/people-group/learning-and-development/learning-initiatives/) to engage the GitLab team in opportunities to learn.
+The L&D team hosts and organizes [learning initiatives](/handbook/people-group/learning-and-development/learning-initiatives/) to engage the GitLab team in opportunities to learn.
 The team is consistantly iterating on and adding to these resources!

 ## Additional Learning Opportunities